FarFlyField/FarFlyField/README.md

 - 👋 Hi, I’m @FarFlyField
-- 👀 I’m interested in developing softwares and machine learning projects.
+- 👀 I’m interested in developing software and machine learning projects.
-- 🌱 I’m currently learning computer system and languages.
+- 🌱 I’m currently seeking sponsorships to work in the US.
-- 💞️ I’m looking to collaborate on things that I find interesting.
+- 💞️ I’m looking to collaborate on things that enhance my resume.
 - 📫 How to reach me wuh001208@gmail.com

 <!---